thekid/inotify-win/README.md

 Known issues
 ------------
-When moving files inside the directory, not all events are reported.
+When moving files, not all events are reported consistently with the original.
 See [issue #7](https://github.com/thekid/inotify-win/issues/7) for an explanation. **Pull requests welcome!**